devrezo/iaap/assignment 9 - disjoint sets/readme.txt

 Have used linux kernel style coding conventions.
-Used a bst to implement the disjoint set
+Used bst to implement the disjoint set ADT.

 1. question_1.c

     The code forms a bst of key nodes from user input.
 Initially, each node is a disjoint set.
 As we perform an union operation, we